 As such my favorite way to get around Singapore is… you guessed it, the Singapore MRT.
 Hey, I’m originally from Los Angeles so any chance I get to avoid driving or being stuck in traffic… I’m all for it! :-)

-Use the map below to navigate the MRT system, and click for a larger size.
+Use the map below to navigate the MRT system, or click here to visit the official Singapore MRT site featuring an interactive map.
 Also see the section below for a usage guide.

 With about 2.4 million riders per day, taking the Singapore MRT is one of the most popular forms of transportation for both Singaporeans and visitors alike.
 It is cheaper than taking a taxi, and navigating the subway map is not as intimidating as it might seem.